Palestinian National Theatre: History and general information

-The Palestinian National Theater (PNT) plays a vital role in the Palestinian community and until recently was the only Palestinian center for culture and art in Jerusalem.
-Since its inception in 1984, the theatre has served to actively encourage and promote artistic and cultural activities.
 The PNT was founded by the Palestinian El-Hakawati Theatre Company.
 After one year, the management of the center was handed over to a board of directors composed of artists, writers, and notable persons in the Palestinian community.

-The PNT serves as a forum for cultural and artistic activities, and is working to upgrade and rekindle interest in the arts at the national level.
-Its mandate goes beyond preserving Palestinian culture, folklore and tradition and includes the active search for new ideas and innovative approaches to Palestinian self-expression.

 Mission and objectives

-The Palestinian National Theatre (PNT) is a Palestinian non profit cultural institution which strives to create and to develop a unique cultural life in Jerusalem, by way of producing and presenting artistic, educational and entertaining programs that reflect the aspirations of the Palestinian people.
+The Palestinian National Theatre (PNT) is a Palestinian non profit cultural institution which strives to create and to develop a unique cultural life in Jerusalem.

 Main projects and activities

 The PNT shall work on the basis of a national cultural policy that stems its spiritual strength from the pluralistic history, culture and heritage of Palestine.

 Its aim is to raise the literary and intellectual awareness of Palestinians by expanding their horizons and developing their awareness in order to produce a community of people that have confidence and pride in themselves and respect for the differences of others.